sebastienbarre/ragamints/README.md

 ```bash
 $ export RAGAMINTS_INSTAGRAM_ACCESS_TOKEN=[INSTAGRAM ACCESS TOKEN]
 ```
-2. setting the corresponding option in the default `.ragamints.json` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
+2. setting the corresponding option in the default `.ragamintsrc` configuration file in your `HOME` directory, or any other configuration file of your choosing using the `--config` option.
 ```json
 {
   "instagram-access-token": [INSTAGRAM ACCESS TOKEN]